 New Zealand Road Trip – Itinerary

 We started our New Zealand adventure in Auckland.
-We spent a about a week three days in the city and five days on Waiheke Island.
-After that we flew down to Queenstown, picked up our car, and started on our 21 day New Zealand Road Trip.
+We spent about a week three days in the city and five days on Waiheke Island.
+After that, we flew down to Queenstown, picked up our car, and started on our 21 day New Zealand Road Trip.
+The days in the graphic below are were we stayed.

 I cannot say enough about New Zealand.
 If you have the time, then an extended visit is well worth the effort.